cjohnson318/cjohnson318.github.io/_posts/2025-06-21-2025-watercolor-palette.markdown

   of pigments found in Papermate felt tip pens.

 In here, there's the CMY palette of Phthalo Blue Green Shade, Quinacridone Rose, and Hansa Yellow Light.
-There's some less less transparent colors like Pyrole Scarlet and New Gamboge, and there's Quinacridone Gold, which isn't a chromatic color.
-It looks like Pyrole Scarlet and Transparent Pyrole Orange are a little too close together chromatically.
-I love the mixing possibilites offered by Transparent Pyrole Orange, and I love it's transparency.
-I don't mix with Pyrole Scarlet much at all, but it's a great primary red that I can't mix from anything else in the palette.
-Sometimes you just need a good STOP sign red.
+Quinacridone Gold, which isn't a chromatic color, but it's very bright in a wash, and it's a great mixer.
+It looks like Quinacridone Coral and Transparent Pyrole Orange are a little too close together chromatically, but they provide very different washes, and it's nearly impossible to mix a bright middle red from Quinacridone Rose and Transparent Pyrole Orange.
+You can mix a gred red that way, but it won't be as bright as using Quinacridone Coral.

 Why are there so many phthalos?
 I've avoided using Phthalo Blue Red Shade, in favor of Ultramarine for years, because of Phthalo's drying shift, but I'm over